Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Goldschmidt and the St. Louis Cardinals will see Tylor Megill on the mound for the New York Mets on Friday at 7:10 PM ET.
+Tommy Pham and the New York Mets will see Adam Wainwright at the rubber for the St. Louis Cardinals in the second game of a three-game series, Saturday at 4:10 PM ET.

-The Cardinals are the favorite in this one, at -115, while the underdog Mets have -105 odds to win.
-The over/under is 9 runs for the matchup (with +100 odds on the over and -120 odds to go under).
+The Mets are the favorite in this one, at -155, while the underdog Cardinals have +125 odds to play spoiler.
+The matchup's total has been set at 8.5 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.